 Information on Sweden's foreign trade in goods is archived together with personal data in cases where operations are carried out by an individual business operator.
 An assessment has deemed it necessary to keep this data available for 40 years, before it can be archived at the National Archives.
 Therefore, the archiving time limit is 40 years after the last publication of the statistical register.
+Under the regulations in the legislation on statistics, the National Archives may specify exceptions to disposal.
 The regulation on preservation at Statistics Sweden that applies to foreign trade in goods is the National Archives decision on preservation RA-MS 2007:64 (amended by RA-MS 2011:59, RA-MS 2013:55, and RA-MS 2017:15).
+Preservation at Statistics Sweden is exempt from disposal.